jtompkins/Haberdasher/Readme.md

 		}
 	}

-### Extend the Haberdashery class
+### Extend the SqlTable class

-You'll talk to your database using classes that extend the `Haberdashery` base class, which provides methods for database access.
-You'll need to extend the `Haberdashery` class for each of your entity types.
+You'll talk to your database using classes that extend the `SqlTable` base class, which provides methods for database access.
+You'll need to extend the `SqlTable` class for each of your entity types.

-	public class ProductsHaberdashery : Haberdashery<Product, int> {
+	public class ProductsSqlTable : SqlTable<Product, int> {
-		public ProductsHaberdashery("Products")() {
+		public ProductsSqlTable("Products")() {
 		}
 	}

-`Haberdashery` is a generic type with two arguments - the type of your entity, and the type of the primary key.
+`SqlTable` is a generic type with two arguments - the type of your entity, and the type of the primary key.

-The `Haberdashery` class has no public constructors - you are intended to define your own constructor and call the protected constructors with the appropriate arguments.
+The `SqlTable` class has no public constructors - you are intended to define your own constructor and call the protected constructors with the appropriate arguments.

 The protected constructor takes three arguments:

 Argument | Type | Description
 --- | --- | ---
-name | `String` | The name of the table to which this Haberdashery is mapped. connectionString | `String` | The name of the connection string in your config file.
+name | `String` | The name of the table to which this SqlTable is mapped. connectionString | `String` | The name of the connection string in your config file.
 If you don't provide this argument, Haberdasher will choose the first connection string it finds. tailor | `ITailor` | An instance of a class that implements the `ITailor` interface (*defaults to an instance of the `SqlServerTailor`* - see *Extending Haberdasher*, below, for more info).